Deep Frequency Filtering for Domain Generalization: Related Work

 \subsection{Attention Mechanisms}

 Attention has achieved great success in many visual tasks.
-It can be roughly categorized into selective attention \cite{hu2018squeeze,DBLP:conf/cvpr/WangWZLZH20,jaderberg2015spatial,bello2019attention,woo2018cbam,qin2021fcanet,zhu2022hmfca} and self-attention \cite{wang2018non,jaderberg2015spatial,carion2020end,DBLP:conf/iclr/DosovitskiyB0WZ21,arnab2021vivit,DBLP:conf/icml/BertasiusWT21,fan2021multiscale,patrick2021keeping} according to their working mechanisms.
+It can be roughly categorized into selective attention \cite{hu2018squeeze,DBLP:conf/cvpr/WangWZLZH20,jaderberg2015spatial,bello2019attention,woo2018cbam,zhang2020relation,zhang2020multi,qin2021fcanet,zhu2022hmfca} and self-attention \cite{wang2018non,jaderberg2015spatial,carion2020end,DBLP:conf/iclr/DosovitskiyB0WZ21,arnab2021vivit,DBLP:conf/icml/BertasiusWT21,fan2021multiscale,patrick2021keeping} upon their working mechanisms.
 The former one explicitly learns a mask to enhance task-beneficial features and suppress task-unrelated features.
-In contrast, self-attention methods commonly take affinities of tokens as the attention weights to refine the query token representation via message passing, where attention weights can be understood as the importance of other tokens for the given query token.
-In this paper, we show that our proposed \ours~can be implemented with a simple selective attention applied in the frequency domain for intermediate features of DNNs.
+In contrast, self-attention methods commonly take affinities of tokens as the attentions weights to refine the token representations via message passing, wherein the attention weights can be understood to model the importance of other tokens for the query token.
+Our proposed frequency filtering is implemented with a simple selective attention applied in the frequency domain for the intermediate features of DNNs.
 There have been a few primary attempts \cite{qin2021fcanet,zhu2022hmfca} exploiting frequency representations to learn more effective attention.
-In these works \cite{qin2021fcanet,zhu2022hmfca}, channel attention weights are learned from multiple frequency components of 2D DCT, where the attention weights are still used to modulate channels in the original feature space.
-In contrast, we strip a further step to investigate the frequency filtering where the the learning and using of attention weights are both in the frequency domain.
-We make the first endeavour to showcase the effectiveness of such a conceptually simple mechanism for the DG field, and would leave more delicate attention architecture design for implementing \ours~in the future work.
+In these works \cite{qin2021fcanet,zhu2022hmfca}, channel attention weights are proposed to learned from multiple frequency components of 2D DCT, where they are still used to modulate channels in the original feature space.
+In our work, we further investigate the frequency filtering where the the learning and using of attention weights are both in the frequency domain.
+We make the first endeavour to showcase the effectiveness of such a conceptually simple mechanism for the DG field, and would leave more delicate designs of attention model architectures for the frequency domain in our future work.